papatohu/docs/Usecase_new/CartoonTile.md

-# 1 see weather
+# 1 see an Cartoon

-The user can see the weather at his desired location
+The user can see a new cartoon every day

 ## 1.1 Brief Description

 ## 1.1.1 Public

-To see the weather at a desired location a user has to be logged in to an account.
+To user has to be logged in to his account to see the website and thus the cartoon.

 ## 1.1.2 Private

 Every registered user can add customized tiles to his screen.
-One of these tiles can for example be the weather.
-To be able to see the weather, the user first has to enter the location to get the weather information from.
-After that the weather tile shows the weather at the location the user entered befordehand.
+One of these tiles can for example be the cartoon.
+The tile can be deactivated in the cofiguration

 # 2 Flow of Events

 ## 2.1 Basic Flow

-- User opens the app and the weather tile is visible
+- User opens the app and the cartoon tile is visible
-- System checks if location information is stored for the user, if this information is stored, the weather API is called and the weather information is displayed to the user
-- if no location information can be found, the user has to enter a location
-- the new location is saved to the database
-- the API is called and the weather information is displayed to the user

 ### 2.1.1 Activity Diagram